 Wild fern candles come in various scents packaged in a recyclable box with eco-friendly cotton cords and starched peanuts.
 They are non-toxic and have a long burning time.

-Wax and Oils candles are eco-friendly, free of chemicals, pesticides, and additives.
+Wax and Oils candles are eco-friendly and free of chemicals, pesticides, and additives.

 They make these candles from GMO-free soy wax and cotton core wicks.
 They come in various scents, including lavender and vanilla, hand-poured into recyclable tins.
 These candles are vegan-friendly and come in 100% recyclable packaging.